Grisshink/scrap/README.md

 It is written in pure C and mostly inspired by other block based languages such as [Scratch](https://scratch.mit.edu/) and its forks such as [Turbowarp](https://turbowarp.org).

+## Notable advantages from scratch

+- Faster runtime (Still not faster than Turbowarp because Scrap is interpreted *for now*)
+- The addition of separate else if, else blocks (C-end blocks as i call them), which eliminates a lot of nested checks with if-else blocks (i.e. more flexible variant of if-else block in Snap!)
+- Variables can have a lifetime, which avoids variable name conflicts and allows to make temporary variables
+- Custom blocks can return values and can be used as an argument for other block
+- Various string manipulation blocks and bitwise operator blocks
+- Data type conversion functions
+- More strict checks for [[] = []] and [[] != []] blocks.
+Now they are case sensitive and will check data type for equality
+- Lists are now a data type instead of a different type of variable, this allows nesting lists inside a list (although it's not very convenient as of right now)
+- The code runs in a separate thread.
+This solves some performance issues compared to Scratch
+- Modularized interface.
+Most of the interface can be rearranged or moved to another tab

 ## ⚠️ WARNING ⚠️

 Scrap is currently in **Beta** stage.
 Some features may be missing or break, so use with caution!